Rental assistance programs Ohio

 There are a few statewide and even national programs offered.
 They include the following.
 In general, since these are government programs there are stricter income requirements, and the budgets are set by the state of Ohio or Federal government annually.

-Cash assistance from the ODJFS (Ohio Department of Job and Family Services) which will often use a grant.
+- Cash assistance, including for back rent, is available from the ODJFS (Ohio Department of Job and Family Services) which will often use a grant.
 This Ohio Works cash program is funding by statewide funds.
 More on cash aid in Ohio.

 Local programs that help with rent in Ohio